m9m6/marketly/README.md

 <h1>🛒 Marketly APP</h1>

 <b>Your modern e-commerce shopping experience.</b><br/>
-Browse products, manage your cart, create an account, and update your profile — all in a clean and responsive Flutter app.
+Browse products, manage your cart, create an account, and update your profile,all in a clean and responsive Flutter app.

 </div>